Combinatorial analysis of the period mapping: topology of 2D fibers: Polyhedral model of the Moduli space

 \subsection{Elimination of edges: Properties}

 The application of the above two procedures leads -- in a finite number of steps -- to an admissible graph $\Gamma'$ as shows

 \begin{lmm} Contraction and zipping operations respect topological restrictions (T1)--(T3) and weak restrictions on weights (W1*), (W2*) of the graph.
-The number of zero weight edges decreaces after each operation. \end{lmm} {\bf Proof:}
+The number of zero weight edges decreases after each operation. \end{lmm} {\bf Proof:}

 (T1) Both operations obviously preserve the dendritic nature of the graph: graphs in the right sides of the Figs. \ref{Contr}, \ref{Zipper} remain trees once $A,B,\dots$ are trees.
 Mirror symmetry of the weighted tree may be violated on a separate step, but eventually the symmetry will be repaired as two symmetric edges are collapsed or not simultaneously: see Lemma \ref{ElPerm} on permutability of operations.